 This is by far the most creative display of tile we've seen.
 The use of white subway tile on the walls, contrasted by the black hexagon tile on the floor, is perfection enough.
 But the addition of the geometric pattern on the shelf and bench is beyond words.

 This bathroom boasts a beautiful black tile on a single wall, which can feel dark in an enclosed space.
 The addition of a hidden skylight brightens things up and casts a beautiful light that electric installs just can't.

 Try Silver Hardware

-We've seen white tiles with black grout incorporated a lot but this is the first time we see it in reverse.
-The black tiles installed in a chevron pattern with white grout on the walls feels so much more modern.
+We've seen white tiles with black grout incorporated a lot, but this is the first time we've seen it in reverse.
+The black tiles installed in a chevron pattern with white grout on the walls feel so much more modern.

 When working with a strong color palette, everything can be used as an accent piece.
-We love how the moulding throughout is painted in a shiny black and how it makes even the toilet cover and radiator look like an accessory.
+We love how the moulding throughout is painted in a shiny black and how it makes even the toilet cover and radiator look like accessories.